fatalite38/fatalite38/README.md

 # Hi, my name is Luiz Fernando.
-- I'm studying computer engineering at galileu college.
+- Graduated in Computer engineering.
-- I'm looking for an internship.
+- I'm looking for a developer position
-- I'm studying JavaScript
+- I'm studying JavaScript and Python

 <div>
   <a href="https://github.com/fatalite38">